BredaUniversityADSAI/2024-25d-fai2-adsai-group-nlp6/README.md

 4. **Code review**: At least one team member must review and approve your PR

 5. **Merge**: After approval, your PR will be merged into the master branch

+## Docker Image CI/CD

+This project uses GitHub Actions to automatically build and push Docker images to Docker Hub.

+### Workflow Setup

+The workflow is defined in `.github/workflows/docker-publish.yml`.

+To enable the workflow to push images to Docker Hub, you need to configure the following secrets in your GitHub repository settings (under "Settings" > "Secrets and variables" > "Actions"):

+1.  **`DOCKERHUB_USERNAME`**: Your Docker Hub username.
+2.  **`DOCKERHUB_TOKEN`**: A Docker Hub access token.
+You can generate an access token from your Docker Hub account settings (Account Settings > Security > New Access Token). **Do not use your actual Docker Hub password.**

+Once these secrets are in place, the workflow will trigger on every push to the `main` branch and will also be available for manual dispatch via the "Actions" tab in GitHub.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.